Magnus-lang/Magnus-lang/README.md

 # 💫 About Me:
-I am a technology lover who has just entered this world.<br>I'm currently studying and focusing on Linux Systems.
+I am a technology lover who has just entered this world.<br>Trying to become a Data Analyst someday.

 ## 🌐 Socials: